 OK-101, our lead preclinical product candidate, is focused on keratoconjunctivitis sicca, commonly referred to as DED, which is a multifactorial disease caused by an underlying inflammation resulting in the lack of lubrication and moisture in the surface of the eye.
 DED is one of the most common ophthalmic conditions encountered in clinical practice.
 Symptoms of DED include constant discomfort and irritation accompanied by inflammation of the ocular surface, visual impairment and potential damage to the ocular surface.
-The disease affects over 35% of the population aged 50+, with women representing approximately two-thirds of those affected.
+There are presently approximately 20 million people suffering from DED in the U.S. alone (Farrand et al. AJO 2017; 182:90), with the disease affecting approximately up to 34% of the population aged 50+ (Dana et al. AJO 2019; 202:47), and with women representing approximately two-thirds of those affected (Matossian et al. J Womens Health (Larchmt) 2019; 28:502-514).
 Prevalence of DED is anticipated to increase substantially in the next 10-20 years due to aging populations in the U.S., Europe, Japan and China and use of contact lenses in the younger population.
 We believe this increase in prevalence of dry eye syndrome represents a major expanding economic burden to public healthcare.
+According to Market Research Report, Dry Eye Syndrome, December 2020, the global DED market in 2019 was approximately \$5.22 billion, with the market size expected to reach \$6.54 billion by 2027.
+In addition, DED causes approximately \$3.8 billion annually in healthcare costs and represents a major economic burden to public healthcare, accounting for more than \$50 billion to the U.S. economy annually.